diegargon/trackerm/README.md

 **ENGLISH**

-About security: Begin adding checks but ins't secure yet for expose to internet (at least not well proven), beware, i recomend allow only local ips using .htaccess or other methods.
+About security: Begin adding checks but ins't secure yet for expose to internet , beware, i recomend allow only local ips using .htaccess or other methods.

 About code: After the changes the DB from plain/text to SQL among other things i have a lot of messy code that need rewrite and rewrite querys to database